Monastery of the Cross: Rustaveli portrait: defaced and restored

 In June 2004, shortly before a visit by the Georgian President Mikhail Saakashvili to Israel, a fresco of the legendary Georgian poet Shota Rustaveli on a column inside the church was defaced by unknown individuals.
 It is the only extant medieval portrait of Rustaveli.
 The face and part of the accompanying inscription were scratched out.
 Georgia officially complained to Israel after the incident.
-The fresco was restored by Israeli specialists, based on good existing documentation.

 Vandalism

 The monastery has been the target of repeated acts of vandalism.
 On February 7, 2012, suspected Jewish extremists spray painted graffiti calling for "death to Christians" in what is described as price tag attack.
 On December 12, 2012, the Jewish settler hate group defaced the monastery yet again along with desecration of an Armenian cemetery.